Strickland leads race for Washington’s 10th Congressional District in early results

 The district includes most of Thurston and Pierce counties and part of Mason County.
 U.S. Rep. Denny Heck decided not to seek re-election for the seat.
 He ran to be Washington’s lieutenant governor and is leading that race.

-Strickland would be the first Korean-American woman in Congress and the first African American elected to Congress from Washington state.
+Strickland would be the first Korean-American woman in Congress and the first African American elected to Congress from Washington state, if Tuesday’s tallies hold.

 All-access digital subscription